cajx-it/Wog-WinMacChanger/README.md

 ## Author

-**cajx-it** — built as part of a personal WiFi security research project on a Raspberry Pi testbed.
+**cajx-it** — built as part of a personal WiFi security research project testing MAC filter weaknesses on a self-owned PisoWifi unit.